Biscoff Macarons

 Tips for Making the Best Cookie Butter Macarons

-• If you can’t find Biscoff cookie butter, you can also use brand of cookie butter or nut butter!
+• If you can’t find Biscoff cookie butter, you can also use a brand of cookie butter or nut butter!
 Just avoid using chunky cookie butter to make the frosting because it will make it hard to pipe.

-• Wipe your mixing bowl, mats and whisk with lemon juice or vinegar to remove any traces of grease before making the meringue.
+• Wipe your mixing bowl, mats, and whisk with lemon juice or vinegar to remove any traces of grease before making the meringue.
 It will help your egg whites whip up better!

 • Separate your own eggs and age them if possible.
 Do not use egg whites from a carton.